zhangqicai/demo_protobuf/common/README.md

  * indicate which results to include in the response. */

 message SearchRequest {
-  required string query = 1;
+  singular string query = 1;
-  optional int32 page_number = 2;  // Which page number do we want?
+  singular int32 page_number = 2;  // Which page number do we want?
-  optional int32 result_per_page = 3;  // Number of results to return per page.
+  singular int32 result_per_page = 3;  // Number of results to return per page.
 }
 ```